ChristineTham/zettelkasten-rag/README.md

     If you don't have a corpus setup yet, please follow "How to upload my file to my RAG corpus" section.
 The `create_second_brain.py` script will automatically create a corpus (if needed) and update the `RAG_CORPUS` variable in your `.env` file with the resource name of the created or retrieved corpus.

-#### How to upload my file to my RAG corpus
+#### How to upload a document to a RAG corpus

-The `rag/shared_libraries/create_second_brain.py` script helps you set up a RAG corpus and upload an initial document.
-By default, it downloads Alphabet's 2024 10-K PDF and uploads it to a new corpus.
+The `rag/shared_libraries/create_second_brain.py` script helps you set up a RAG corpus and extracts Zettelkasten cards from an initial document.
+By default, it downloads Alphabet's 2024 10-K PDF and upload Zettelkasten cards based on the document to a new corpus.

 1.  **Authenticate with your Google Cloud account:**
     ```bash